rubenayla/cyberwheel/checklist.md

 - [ ] Fatigue tests have been performed (riding x km in rough terrain should work)
 - [ ] Waterproofing test (pressurized air + and - pressure)

 #
 - [ ] The documentation fully explains the maintenance and safety procedures

 > Could be cool to record these tests and let people propose and vote new tests to be performed.

+## To consider
+- [ ] Crazy test: Unplug the battery
+    - It should enter emergency mode, spend all power available for leanback, and start braking with pwm control, dumping the energy slowly to the motor coils, in a stable deceleration with enough leeway to perform balancing.